 A location in downtown Middlebury is most advantageous from a connectivity and land use perspective.
 It delivers riders and customers close to the businesses and services they desire to use.
-Any hub developed in downtown Middlebury should be sensitive to its effects on the on-street parking supply.
+In the past, concepts for the Merchants Row hub were constrained by a perceived need to preserve all existing onstreet parking.
+With the development of significant parking resources near downtown Middlebury, it may be appropriate to consider options that may have local effects on the on-street parking supply but offer greater efficiency, connectivity, and accessibility to downtown Middlebury and Middlebury College.

-• Create and sustain a Region-wide public transit system serving all citizens of the ACRPC region.
+• Create and sustain a Region-wide public transit system serving all citizens of the ACRPC.